taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 The object service should not be directly exposed to end users as a Rest API.
 It will instead be a generalised API that the Queue uses to facilitate artifact creation from tasks.
 In other words, the Queue gates operations to the object service.
-The service will be exposed to endusers by means of a `Location` header value on a `300` series redirect or by relaying responses.
+The service will be exposed to end users by means of a `Location` header value on a `300` series redirect or by relaying responses.

 The Queue will now store only the name of objects and would treat the name of